nanvel/blog/2017/11/trading.md

 Wyckoff laws:

-- The law of supply and demand (when demand is greater than supply, then prices will rise to meet this demand, and conversely when supply is greater than demand then prices will fall, with the over supply being absorbed as a result)
+- The law of supply and demand (when demand is greater than supply, then prices will rise to meet this demand, and conversely when supply is greater than demand then prices will fall, with the oversupply being absorbed as a result)
 - The law of cause and effect (a small amount of volume activity will only result in a small amount of price action)
-- The law of effort vs result (the price action on chart should reflect volume action)
+- The law of effort vs result (the price action on the chart should reflect volume action)

 Market weakness early signs: